mararap/minishell/docs/03-path.md

 ## In one sentence

-Your minishell searches and launches executables by sending non-builtins into `ms_exec_external_command()`, resolving commands with `/` as explicit paths, resolving slash-less commands by scanning `PATH`, rejecting directories, and finally launching the chosen file with `execve()`.
+Our minishell searches and launches executables by sending non-builtins into `ms_exec_external_command()`, resolving commands with `/` as explicit paths, resolving slash-less commands by scanning `PATH`, rejecting directories, and finally launching the chosen file with `execve()`.

-I can also turn this into a tiny decision tree like “contains slash?” → “search PATH?” → “execve or error,” using your exact function names.